bnarath/translator-using-transformer-from-scratch/README.md

   - $pos$ is the position of the token in the sequence (starting from 0).
   - $i$ is the index of the dimension (for each position in the encoding vector).
   - $d$ is the total dimensionality of the positional encoding (same as the embedding dimension = $512$).
+  This is similar to sampling d waveforms of decreasing frequencies at max sequence length positions.

 - **Multi-Head Attention:**
   - The attention mechanism allows the model to focus on different parts of the input sequence.
 This model uses 8 attention heads.
 It is similar to where to focus on different aspect of language.